-This is a fabulous recipe my good friend Liz gave me 5 or 6 years ago.
-It’s great for summertime when you don’t want to heat up the house by turning on the oven.
+I love buying one chicken to make two meals!
+This is a fabulous recipe is great for summertime when you don’t want to heat up the house by turning on the oven.
 Plus it’s easy, fast, and really good.
 My husband frequently requests this.
 Oh, and it can feed your family for several meals.
 (Great for the pocket book, too.)

 Liz also gave me a great tip that has helped me significantly in the world of using a slow cooker to cook a whole chicken–remove the skin.
 It may seem like a lot of work, but the pay off comes when the chicken isn’t swimming in fat.
 The skin never crisps anyway, so I opt for removing it.
 Obviously, you have to do what works for you.